 Couples Therapy Intensives

-Intensives address what weekly sessions sometimes cannot: the need for sustained focus without interruption, the urgency of acute relational difficulty, or the momentum required to work through entrenched attachment injuries.
+Intensives address what weekly sessions sometimes cannot: the need for sustained focus without interruption, the urgency of relational difficulties, or the momentum required to work through painful attachment injuries.

 Image by S.Group Official